Resonant Mirkovi\'{c}-Vilonen polytopes and formulas for highest-weight characters: Canonical bases and Mirkovi c -Vilonen cycles

 We now fix a long word $\i$, and recall $l(w_0)=|\Phi^+|=N$.
 In \cite{Kam1}, Kamnitzer defines subsets $A^{\i}(n_\bullet)$, where $(n_\bullet)\in \zz^N_{\geq0}$, in terms of lengths of edges along a certain path (determined by $\i$) in the $1$-skeleton of certain polytopes; these lengths $(n_\bullet)$ are called the $\i$-Lusztig data of the polytope.
 While this description of $A^{\i}(n_\bullet)$ is crucial to understanding MV-cycles, the following characterization is more important for our purposes.

 \begin{Thm}\cite[Theorem 4.5, Theorem 3.1]{Kam1} With $\i$ and $(n_\bullet)\in \zz^N_{\geq0}$ as above, we have

-Moreover, the Zariski-closure $Z^{\i}(n_\bullet) =\overline{A^{\i}(n_\bullet)}$ is an MV-cycle, and each stable MV-cycle has a unique representative cycle (the one of coweight $(0,\mu)$ for some $\mu$) that arises in this way. \end{Thm} In this way, one defines the notion of the $\i$-Lusztig data of a stable MV-cycle, constructing a bijection
+Moreover, the Zariski-closure $Z^{\i}(n_\bullet) =\overline{A^{\i}(n_\bullet)}$ is an MV-cycle, and each stable MV-cycle has a unique representative cycle (the one of coweight $(0,\mu)$ for some $\mu$) that arises in this way. \end{Thm} In this way, one defines the notion of the $\i$-Lusztig data of a stable MV-cycle.
+Letting $\mathcal{L}(-\infty)$ denote the collection of stable MV cycles, Kamnitzer shows that this gives a bijection

 where $b_{\i}:\zz^N_{\geq0}\lra \B$ was the $\i$-Lusztig parametrization as in Section \ref{Sec: canonical}.